arcanelab/RetroSim/docs/Graphics.md

 **Screen resolution: 480x256**

-256 Colors
+Palette-based graphics with 256 colors.

 (Later: Half-res mode: 240x128)

 ### Map memory

-Each byte in the map memory is an index into the tile-memory.
+The map memory defines what tiles are shown on the map.
+Each byte-sized element in the map memory is an index into the tile-memory.

-The size of the map is defined by MAP_WIDTH and MAP_HEIGHT at memory 0x102 and 0x103.
+The dimensions of the map can be changed by setting the values at MAP_WIDTH and MAP_HEIGHT.

+Here's a table of the number of tiles fitting on the screen for a few example tile sizes.

 | Tile mode | Horizontal tiles | Vertical tiles|
 | ----- | -- | -- |